fclaerho/urest/README.md

   * 202: Accepted — the resource creation is ongoing
   * 204: No Content — the request succeeded but there's no response body
   * 404: Not Found — no such resource
+  * 405: Method Not Allowed - http method not allowed on the resource
   * 406: Not Acceptable — unsupported output formats (Accept header)
   * 409: Conflict — the resource already exists
   * 415: Unsupported Media Type — unsupported input formats (Content-Type header)